The first thing you should know about your cover letter is that it will not get you a job.

 Much of which is not relevant to the position I’m hiring for.

-Yes, you must include a cover letter with your job application, but you have to be very discerning about what you include and what you leave out.
+Yes, you must include a cover letter with your job application, but you must be very discerning about what you include and leave out.

 Your cover letter should be a maximum of one page.